-In accordance with the Articles of Incorporation, Supervisory Board members are elected for a period ending at the Company's next Annual General Meeting, at which time they are eligible for reappointment.
+In accordance with the Articles of Incorporation, Supervisory Board members are elected for a period ending at the Company's next annual general meeting, at which time they are eligible for reappointment.
 Each member of the Supervisory Board has decided to offer himself for re-election at the forthcoming Annual General Meeting and, as a result of the successful performance evaluation described above, the Supervisory Board recommends the re-election of each member.

-The supporting biography of each member can be found on page 8 and 9 of this annual report.
+Review / monitoring obligations / delegation of responsibilities of Supervisory Board

-Review/monitoring obligations/delegation of responsibilities of Supervisory Board matters such as risk management, marketing/ investor relations, gearing, general administration and compliance, peer group information and industry issues.
-In addition, it is responsible for establishing and monitoring compliance with the Company's investment policy, appointing the members of the Management Board, supervising and monitoring the appointment and performance of the Company's thirdparty service providers (and those of its subsidiaries) and providing general supervisory oversight to the operations of the Group as a whole.
+The primary focus at Supervisory Board meetings is a review of investment performance and associated matters such as risk management, marketing/investor relations, gearing, general administration and compliance, peer group information and industry issues.
+In addition, it is responsible for establishing and monitoring compliance with the Company's investment policy, appointing the members of the Management Board, supervising and monitoring the appointment and performance of the Company's 3rd party service providers (and those of its subsidiaries) and providing general supervisory oversight to the operations of the Group as a whole.